alexbinary/SQLite.swiftly/README.md

 let contactTable = ContactTable()

-// Open a connection to the database let connection = Connection(toDatabaseIn: "path/to/db.sqlite")
+// Open a connection to the database let connection = Connection(toNewDatabaseAt: "path/to/db.sqlite")

 // Create the table
 connection.create(contactTable)